Machine Learning Systems: A Survey from a Data-Oriented Perspective: Data-Oriented Architectures and ML Challenges

-Data-Oriented Architecture (DOA) is an emerging software architecture paradigm for building systems that aims to close the same gap.
-Compared with SOA, DOA places strong emphasis on data that is highly available by design.
-Such availability facilitates data monitoring and adaptation to guarantee its quality in the whole system.
-DOA proposes a set of principles for building data-oriented software: considering data as a first class citizen, decentralisation as a priority, openness~\cite{joshi2007data,vorhemus2017data,ning2019middleware}.
-Systems that follow these principles achieve high data availability while treating it in reusable and maintainable way.
-They also display scalability, resilience, and autonomy.
-These properties can help software developers to mitigate the challenges that real-world environments pose to the deployment of ML, and that are difficult to address or require additional efforts when following current paradigms (e.g., SOA).
+Data-Oriented Architecture (DOA) is an emerging architectural style that can help us overcome these challenges when implementing and deploying ML-based systems.
+DOA proposes a set of principles for implementing data-oriented software: considering data as a first-class citizen, decentralisation as a priority, and openness~\cite{joshi2007data,schuler2015data,vorhemus2017data, Kleppmann2019localfirst}.
 Figure~\ref{fig:map-challenges-principles} maps ML deployment challenges and DOA principles addressing them.
-The left side of the figure shows the challenges of the ML workflow at deployment discussed by Paleyes et al.~\cite{paleyes2022challenges}, while the right side shows the DOA principles we have extracted from the literature~\cite{joshi2007data,vorhemus2017data,ning2019middleware}.
+The left side of the figure shows the challenges of the ML workflow at deployment discussed by Paleyes et al.~\cite{paleyes2022challenges}, while the right side shows the DOA principles we have extracted from the literature~\cite{joshi2007data,schuler2015data,vorhemus2017data, Kleppmann2019localfirst}.
+This section introduces each DOA principle and discusses how they support the deployment of ML-based systems in the real world.

-The reminder of this section discusses each DOA principle in greater detail, while in Section~\ref{sec:doa-survey} we analyse to what extent these principles have been applied in practice.